Don't Let Grief Become Depression

 How to Prevent Depression

-- Maintain contact with people whom you enjoy being with.
+- Maintain contact with people whose company you enjoy.

 - Remain as physically, mentally, and intellectually active as possible.